Skip to main content

 Accepting and Rejecting Offers

-You can accept and reject offers at any time during the listing i.e. when it is live or after the listing has finished.
+• You can accept or reject offers at any time—whether the listing is live or has ended.

 Did this answer your question?